keren1312/wordlist/README.md

-# wordlist
+# Wordlist for Brute-force
-This is a wordlist with more than 20000 words
+This is a common wordlist with more than 20000 words